Tesla Autopilot: NHTSA investigations

 NHTSA sent a second letter for EA 22-002 to Tesla in August 2022, which included requests for a description of the role of the driver-facing camera, identification of all lawsuits or arbitration resulting from Autopilot use, including complete transcripts of depositions, and "the engineering and safety explanation and evidence for design decisions regarding enforcement of driver engagement / attentiveness".
 Tesla submitted a response in September.
 A follow-up letter was submitted in July 2023, asking for current data and updates to the prior response.
 Starting in October 2023, NHTSA conveyed its preliminary conclusions to Tesla during several meetings, followed by Tesla conducting a voluntary recall on December 5, 2023, to provide an over-the-air software update to "incorporate additional controls and alerts ... to further encourage the driver to adhere to their continuous driving responsibility whenever Autosteer is engaged ... [and providing] additional checks upon engaging Autosteer and while using the feature outside controlled access highways", while not concurring with NHTSA's analysis.
 When filing its Defect Information Report associated with the December 2023 recall, Tesla concluded that "in certain circumstances, Autopilot's system controls may be insufficient for a driver assistance system that requires constant supervision by a human driver."

 EA 22-002 was closed in April 2024.
 ODI concluded their "analysis of crash data indicates that, prior to [the December 2023 recall], Autopilot's design was not sufficient to maintain drivers' engagement", citing data showing that in 59 of 109 crashes, hazards were visible for at least five seconds prior to the collision.
 Also ODI added, based on vehicle telemetry, "the warnings provided by Autopilot when Autosteer was engaged did not adequately ensure that drivers maintained their attention on the driving task", showing that in approximately 80% of 135 incidents, braking and/or steering did not occur until less than one second before a collision.
 A comparison to similar Level 2 ADAS led ODI to conclude "Tesla [is] an industry outlier in its approach to L2 technology by mismatching a weak driver engagement system with Autopilot's permissive operating capabilities".

 As a result, ODI immediately opened a second investigation into the effectiveness of the December 2023 recall, noting "concerns [identified] due to post-remedy crash events and results from preliminary NHTSA tests of remedied vehicles.
 Also, Tesla has stated that a portion of the remedy both requires the owner to opt in and allows a driver to readily reverse it.
 Tesla has also deployed non-remedy updates to address issues that appear related to ODI's concerns under EA22002."

+In March 2026, the NHTSA stated that FSD in low-visibility conditions fails to detect hazards and/or alert drivers to deteriorated camera performance until immediately before a crash.